nativeblocks/nativeblocks-gradle-plugin/README.md

 # Nativeblocks gradle plugin

-The Nativeblocks gradle plugin is a tool that for uploading JSON generated by [compiler](https://github.com/nativeblocks/compiler-android) to Nativeblocks servers
+The Nativeblocks gradle plugin is a tool that for uploading JSON generated and prepare schema by [compiler](https://github.com/nativeblocks/compiler-android) to Nativeblocks servers

 ## How it works